EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 sketch a rough design before we ever began writing code.
 Plus it helped us remember to make commits after each todo item was finished.

+Such a heavy schedule was tiring for the entire team.
+Since promiscuous pairing requires lots of communication the schedule was especially taxing on our teammates who are introverted.
+After the first week we relaxed our schedule ever-so-slightly, but it was still quite full and often very tiring.

 ## Why Does Promiscuous Pairing Work?

 We're not entirely convinced that promiscuous pairing works inherently.
-Rather, we think it works for three reasons
+Rather, we think it works because it

-1. it requires good habits to successfully implement
+1. requires good habits to successfully implement
-1. it distributes both domain-specific and tool-specific knowledge very rapidly
+1. distributes both domain-specific and tool-specific knowledge very rapidly
-1. it keeps us engaged
+1. keeps us engaged
+1. improves morale
+1. exposes environment issues

 There are other ways to achieve these 3 things, but promiscuous pairing is the quickest way for us.